 On the lower half of this viewing area you can take nice shots of you and the bridge, go on, prove you were actually there!
 It’s your trip, give people something else to look at other than beautiful architecture!

-The local divers of Mostar are very popular in Bosnia!
+The local divers of Mostar are very popular in Bosnia and Herzegovina!
 These entertainers jump from the Old Bridge akin to a circus act but like everything in tourist areas, this act is not free!

 I took the above shot from the viewing area #1 (next to the cafe), it didn’t smell great so we moved on quickly!
 Last year, the famous Red Bull Cliff Diving World Series was set in Mostar!